scojo44/ProxomitronFilters/README.md

 # ScoJo's Proxomitron Filters and Lists

 Here are some of my filters for the [The Proxomitron](http://www.proxomitron.info/).
 I originally published them on the [Proxomitron Users List](http://groups.yahoo.com/group/prox-list/) around 2000-2004.
 Since then many have been superceded by browser features and add-ons.
-It was a fun challenge to create patterns to match complex strings like URLs and script expressions.
+It was a fun challenge to create patterns to match complex strings like URLs and script code.

 ### Filters